 Even the diaphragm changes to accommodate the growing belly, affecting breath mechanics: The rib cage slides backward out of the way of the pregnancy resulting in short, shallow chest breaths.

-Things don’t just snap back into place after the baby arrives.
+As Lauren Doss reminds us, in her blog on post-partum weight loss, things don’t just snap back into place after the baby arrives.
 The postpartum recovery period comes with its own set of physical changes.
 Many women are sedentary for months as they recover from delivery, which creates even more tightness and weakness.
 Nursing, lifting and carrying a baby can lead to kyphosis.

 When all of these physical changes combine in pregnancy and beyond, “There’s a big change in how the muscles interrelate and how women coordinate all their muscles,” explains Julie Wiebe, BSc, MPT, a physical therapist who specializes in post-pregnancy.
 “You can have a super strong abdomen and still have poor core stability.”
 Getting back into shape postpartum is not just about strength—the goal should be proper function and core stability.

 Most doctors will advise women to recover for 4 to 8 weeks before resuming exercise, but the American College of Obstetricians and Gynecologists (ACOG) says it’s OK to gradually resume exercising postpartum when mom feels up to it.
 “Each woman has her own unique recovery span,” explains Catherine Cram, MS, co-author of Exercising Through Your Pregnancy (Addicus Books, 2012) and creator of the Prenatal and Postpartum Exercise Design course for DSWFitness.
 “Her body’s signals should determine when to start exercising.